 3. Compliance versus quality

 Too often, compliance limits rather than drives quality.
-In some parts of the world, children study long hours in ‘exam factories’ to support the machine-readable PISA goals of their jurisdictions.
+In some parts of the world, children study long hours in ‘exam factories’ to support the machine-readable PISA or standardized test goals of their jurisdictions.
 Factory compliance may be good business for text book and testing resource companies but it is can be at odds with students learning to co-construct meaning and apply higher-order thinking to solve learning challenges geared to today’s environment.
 This takes us back to the issue of relevance.
 Successful education systems are self-aware of potential testing pitfalls.
 Such systems seek to secure good PISA results as a bi-product of students mastering a wider set of soft-skills.
 In other words, there is an important distinction to be made about PISA success as an indicator of a dimension of a effective education, not the singular goal of an education system.
 We have to ask ourselves, are we really doing OK as a nation just because a sample of our 15 year old students are good test-takers?
 Do we need to look at more longitudinal indicators such as university and vocational education completions, employment outcomes and levels of entrepreneurship?
 If we seek to make schools accountable, have we fully thought through what the measures of success are?

 4. It’s political